iftachby/irc-http/README.md

 ## Usage

-This repo will install a minikube cluster with a statefulset running IRC bots.
+This repo will install a statefulset running IRC bots.
 This assumes you have kubernetes env ready:

 ## Clone the repo
 ```